athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 brew install clojure/tools/clojure
 ```

-In all likelihood, you would probably be fine with `brew install clojure`.
+In all likelihood, you would probably be fine with `brew install clojure` as it
-The thing is that while `brew install clojure` will still see some love, it
+will recieve updates.
+However, while `brew install clojure` will still see some
-won't be as consistent as `clojure/tools/clojure` tap.
+love, it won't be as active as the `clojure/tools/clojure` tap.

 ## clj v lein v boot